-The DMO's risk policies reflect the high level standards

-and requirements which determine the way in which risks are managed and controlled.
-The Accounting Officer, with the support of the board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2011 this included broadening the scope of certain DMO policies to cover requirements introduced by the Bribery Act.
+The DMO's risk policies reflect the high level standards and requirements which determine the way in which risks are managed and controlled.
+The Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
+In 2012 this included revisions to the Information Security Policy, the Confidentiality and Official Information Policy and the Telephone Use and Recording Policy.

-Staff are required to confirm that they have read and accepted the DMO's rules on personal dealing and the DMO's policy on the use of information systems and technology, and that they are aware of, and will continue to keep up to date with, the DMO's policies on whistle-blowing, fraud and anti-money laundering.
+Staff are required to confirm that they have read and accepted the DMO's rules on personal dealing and the DMO's policy on the use of information systems and technology, and that they are aware of, and will continue to keep up to date with, the DMO's policies on whistle-blowing, fraud and anti-money laundering and information security.
 The DMO ensures that this exercise is undertaken on an annual basis allowing staff to maintain a good level of awareness of the DMO's policies in these areas.
 All members of staff have job descriptions which include reference to the specific key risks they are expected to manage.